What We Do

 What can I do for an emergency or after hours?

-The Emergency Department at Chester River Hospital Center is located directly behind Minta Martin and Reid Dormitories.
+The Emergency Department at University of Maryland Shore Regional Medical Center at Chestertown is located directly behind Minta Martin and Reid Dormitories.

 If you need assistance you can call Public Safety at 410-778-7810 (ext 7810 on campus) or 911.